-Equation (3) expresses the marginal cost of uncertainty around all coordinates $n \in \mathcal{N}$ as a function of the price of a claim to the trend in dividend income and of the price and duration of claims to future dividends and consumption at all coordinates $n \in \mathcal{N}$.
-Note that claims to labor income do not enter the expression because people set the marginal rate of substitution between consumption and labor equal to the wage rate, so the marginal effect of the adjustment in hours offsets exactly the benefits of a marginal stabilization in labor income.
+In contrast, for the definition with variable labor, equation (5) expresses the numerator of the marginal cost of fluctuations as a function of the price of claims to future dividends at all coordinates $n \in \mathcal{N}$.
+Importantly, these claims are traded, at least for some maturities, and hence their prices are directly observable.
+Note also that claims to labor income, which would also be unobserved, do not enter the expression by the assumption that the wage rate equals the marginal rate of substitution between consumption and labor, so the marginal effect of the adjustment in hours offsets exactly the benefits of a marginal stabilization in labor income.
+Therefore, the definition with variable labor can be much more easily measured in the data.